 - Visitors with no suspicion of COVID-19 will be allowed to visit hospitals.
 The number of visitors allowed per patient per day depends on where they are, and discretion may be applied on a case-by-case basis.
 Check with the DHB first.
-More information is available here.
+More information is available in the Questions and answers.

 - Women in labour in a maternity facility will be allowed one support partner for the duration of the labour and birth.

 General practices will be open, but appointments will still be conducted online or by phone where possible.
 You can see your doctor or nurse face-to-face if required.